RTKlab-BYU/worklist_generation/Walk_Through.md

 We recommend copying the text under **“Next step:”**.

 The last part of step 1 is to fill out the metadata into the template.
-Remember that not all cells need to be filled out.
-Please see the [Guidance for required input](#guidance-for-required-input) for more details.

 ---